 This dog is actively Learning that nothing short of a bite is going to convince his owners to stop.
-His Environment is impacted by the fact that his small size (Genetics) allows for him to be easily wrapped in a towel and forced to sit on a person’s lap for petting.
+His Environment is impacted by the fact that his small size (Genetics) allows for him to be easily wrapped in a towel and held in place on a person’s lap for forced petting.
 His internal environment (Self) is being overwhelmed by stress hormones as his fear increases.

 While I have yet to encounter a dog that I would label a truly aggressive dog, I have seen dogs that are not safe.
 These dogs may, therefore, be candidates for behavioral euthanasia due to an inability to provide balance between the dog’s L.E.G.S®.